Maintenance Management Before and After CMMS Software

 Hippo CMMS

-Changes in technology, the marketplace, and the economic climate all have given rise to the evolution of CMMSs as a preferred maintenance-management solution.
+Changes in technology, the marketplace, and the economic climate all have given rise to the evolution of CMMS as a preferred maintenance-management solution.
 By contrasting maintenance-management approaches before and after their introduction, it is possible to see how these software systems are helping thousands of manufacturing businesses to keep pace with ever-tightening profit margins and increasing economic and industry demands.

 Reena Sommer is a Houston-area writer.
 She holds a Ph.D. in Psychology, Sociology, and Family Studies from the University of Manitoba.